SimonValentino/tictactoetools/README.md

 # Usage

+## Builtin Functions

+The package includes several built-in functions that facilitate the gameplay and interaction with the Tic-Tac-Toe game.
+These functions provide functionality for playing matches, creating new matches, prompting user input, managing player moves, and handling rematch options.
+There are also builtin functions for working with the database (see "Database")

+The builtin play() function is an example of how all the functions can work together to make a Tic-Tac-Toe game, as well as logging data on the database.

+## Database

+The tictactoetools package includes several built-in functions that facilitate working with the database, such as logging matches, retrieving player IDs, checking username existence, creating new users, and fetching player and match statistics.

+The database for this package consists of the following tables:

+### Table: players

+- `player_id`: Unique identifier for each player.
+- `username`: The username of the player.

-### Builtin functions
+### Table: matches

-The tictactoetools module within the package comes with a builtin play() method as an example for playing tic-tac-toe using the given features.

-The tictactoetools module also has functions for creating new users in the tictactoe.db database, logging matches in the database, starting new matches, and even prompting values from the user for playing Tic-Tac-Toe.
+- `match_id`: Unique identifier for each match.
+- `player1_id`: The ID of the first player in the match.
+- `player2_id`: The ID of the second player in the match.
+- `start_time`: The start time of the match.
+- `end_time`: The end time of the match.
+- `board`: The game board data for the match.
+- `winner_id`: The ID of the player who won the match.

-### Board Class
+## Board Class

-The Board class represents the Tic-Tac-Toe game board.
-It provides methods for displaying the board, marking cells with any symbol, checking for a winner, and more.
+The `Board` class represents the internal Tic Tac Toe game board.
+It provides functionality to manage and display the board state, check for a winner, mark cells with player symbols, and perform other board-related operations.

-### Match Class
+## Match Class

-The Match class is a data class responsible for storing information about the players, start and end times of a match, the board configuration, and the winner.
+The `Match` class is a data class responsible for storing information about the players, start and end times of a match, the board configuration, and the winner.

 # Contributing